-- When the Secure Shell connection is established, the Secure Shell client opens a listening on the local computer (the one running the Secure Shell client) using the designated local port.
+When the Secure Shell connection is established, the Secure Shell client opens a listening socket The combination of a host name (IP address or DNS name) and a port number.
+This creates a unique identifier that a client application uses as an end point of communications. on the local computer (the one running the Secure Shell client) using the designated local port.
 In most cases, this socket is available only to applications running on the Secure Shell client host.

 The gateway ports setting controls whether locally forwarded ports are available to remote applications.
 By default this setting is not enabled, and the client uses the loopback address ("localhost" or 127.0.0.1) when it opens a socket for local port forwarding.
 This prevents applications running on other computers from connecting to the forwarded port.
 When you enable gateway ports, a remote application client can open a socket using the Secure Shell client's Ethernet address (such as an IP address, a URL, or a DNS name).
 For example, a Secure Shell client running on acme.com might be configured to forward port 8088.
 When gateway ports are not enabled, the forwarded socket is localhost:8088.
 When gateway ports are enabled, the forwarded socket is acme.com:8088.

 CAUTION:Enabling gateway ports reduces the security of your client host, network, and connection because it allows remote applications to use the forwarded port on your system without authenticating.

 An application client is configured to connect to the forwarded port (rather than directly to the application server host and port).
 When that client establishes a connection, all data is sent to the listening port, and then redirected to the Secure Shell client.